jurmy24/jurmy24/README.md

 👋 I'm Victor Oldensand

 🔥 Passionate about AI and sustainable engineering.
-I like working on hard projects.
+I like building stuff.

 💼 For my CV, try to navigate [this](https://www.victoro.me/).